Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Local density of states and Friedel oscillations

-Since $\lambda_\pm/ k_\epsilon\sim 1$ for most values of $U_0,U_x$, at distances larger than $1/k_\epsilon$ the FO determine the LDOS.
-Close to the line we evaluate the LDOS numerically, and find that the bound states often, but not always dominate over FO depending on the specific values of $U_0,U_x$, see Sec.
-IV of the SI~\cite{SI}.
-This holds at all energies since $\lambda_\pm$ scales with $\epsilon$.
+Since $\lambda_\pm/ k_\epsilon\sim 1$ for most values of $U_0$ and $U_x$, at distances larger than $1/k_\epsilon$ the Friedel oscillations determine the LDOS.
+Close to the line we evaluate the LDOS numerically, and find that the bound states often, but not always dominate,{ with the details depending} on the specific values of $U_0$ and $U_x$, see appendix \ref{sec:bound_scatt_comparison}.
+This holds at all energies since $\lambda_\pm$ scales linearly with $\epsilon$.

-Near the defect the bound state LDOS depends on whether we have one or two branches at a given energy, see Fig.~\ref{dispersion}.
-For a single branch, Fig.~\ref{dispersion}(b), there is a clear exponential decay, Fig.~\ref{spin_resolved_two_cases}(a).
-If there are two branches, $s_x \propto v_\pm$ values add (subtract) when $v_+v_->0$ ($v_+v_-<0$), see Fig.~\ref{dispersion}(d)(Fig.~\ref{dispersion}(a)).
+{Characteristic behavior of LDOS is shown in Fig.~\ref{spin_resolved_two_cases}.
+As discussed above, near the defect line the bound state LDOS depends on whether we have one or two branches at a given energy, and we show the corresponding cases from Fig.~\ref{dispersion} as insets for reference.
+If only a single branch exists, Fig.~\ref{dispersion}(b), LDOS shows a clear exponential decay superimposed on Friedel oscillations, Fig.~\ref{spin_resolved_two_cases}(a).
+If there are two branches, the LDOS values for the spin component $s_x \propto v_\pm$ add (subtract) when $v_+v_->0$ ($v_+v_-<0$), with examples in Fig.~\ref{dispersion}(d)(Fig.~\ref{dispersion}(a)).
 For $v_+v_-<0$, since $\lambda_+\neq\lambda_-$, the more localized state dominates near $x=0$ and its counterpart yields the opposite spin orientation at intermediate distances, see Fig.~\ref{spin_resolved_two_cases}(b).
 The situation for $\rho_z$ is similar, but must incorporate the sign change at $x=0$, see Fig.~\ref{spin_resolved_two_cases}(c,d).
-The FO are additive to those features.
-The spin-resolved LDOS can be observed using polarized STM.
+At least in principle these contributions to LDOS can be observed using spin-polarized STM.}